 - CPU: An Intel Core i5 provides good mainstream performance.
 Some budget systems will come with Core i3, Celeron or Pentium CPUs, which are good for basic tasks but not heavy multitasking.
 Get a Core i7 or a quad-core processor (serial number ends in HQ or HK) for gaming or high-end productivity tasks such as video editing and 3D modeling.

-- RAM: 8GB is ideal for most users, but power users will want 12 or 16GB.
+- RAM: 8GB is ideal for most, but power users will want 12 or 16GB.
 4GB is acceptable for budget systems.
 Secondary laptops and Chromebooks may have less.